Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

   1. Single GPU cannot cache all the data in memory, so we split the dataset into eight parts and cache the deterministic transforms result in eight GPUs to avoid duplicated deterministic transforms and `CPU->GPU sync` in every epoch.
   2. We executed all the random augmentations in GPU directly with the `ThreadDataLoader`.
 The GPU utilization of all the eight GPUs was always almost `100%` during training:
   ![brats gpu utilization](../figures/brats_gpu_utilization.png)
-  3. As we already fully leveraged the GPUs, we continuously optimize the training with multiple nodes (32 V100 GPUs in four nodes).
+  3. As we already fully leveraged the GPUs, we continuously optimize the training with multiple nodes (32 A100 GPUs in four nodes).
 The GPU utilization of all the 32 GPUs was always `97%` during training.

-In summary, combining the optimization strategies, the training time of eight V100 GPUs to achieve the target validation metric was around 40 minutes, which is more than `13x` faster than the baseline with a single GPU.
-And the training time of 32 V100 GPUs was around `13` minutes, which is `40x` faster than the baseline:
+In summary, combining the optimization strategies, the training time of eight A100 GPUs to achieve the target validation metric was around 40 minutes, which is more than `11x` faster than the baseline with a single GPU.
+Using four 8-GPU nodes can speed up model processing by `30x` the baseline performance.
+Our results are achieved based on TensorFloat-32 (TF32) precision format as the default setting in the docker image.

 ![brats benchmark](../figures/brats_benchmark.png)

 More details are available at [BraTS distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/main/acceleration/distributed_training/brats_training_ddp.py).